gdjs2/UCR-CS153-25Winter/docs/lab-instructions/lab0.md

 After you get your system set up, you should install some necessary tools for developing xv6.
 Run the following command in your command line (copy & paste the command just following the $ sign).

+If you meet errors when downloading the requirements, check whether you update your package manager's index first.
+For example, if you are using Ubuntu, you need use `$ sudo apt update` to update your index.

 ### Debian or Ubuntu
 ```bash
 $ sudo apt-get install git build-essential gdb-multiarch qemu-system-misc gcc-riscv64-linux-gnu binutils-riscv64-linux-gnu